 SCBWI encourages every member to solicit constructive, supportive feedback.
 Critique groups can meet in person, or online, regularly, or less so, have several members or only two.
-There is lots of flexibility here!
+There’s a lot of flexibility here!

 If you are a writer or illustrator looking for a critique group, you have options.
 First, join SCBWI!
 Then,

 * Post a request to the MichKids listserv.
 Include the following information: genre, experience level (if appropriate), meeting area (Lansing, Detroit, Marquette, etc.), and meeting frequency.

 * Navigate to the Blueboards on the main SCBWI website, search on “critique groups” and submit an inquiry.

 *Laugh!
 Learn!
 Elevate your level of craft!
 Attend community-wide Shop Talk Sessions!